itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 **Advantages**

-* This method gives flexibility to a developer to access any element of a data object directly.
+* This method gives flexibility to a developer to directly access any element of a data object.
 * A developer can also access a part of a data object as well using **at()** method as described in `Direct Access to the underlying cv::Mat`_.

 **Drawbacks**

 * Developer has to implement the code under the nest of **if...else** conditions if one needs to access the whole data object.
-* It is a slower method to execute performance wise if compared to the other methods of accessing the data object.
+* It is slow for accessing a lot of values of the matrix compared to the other possible methods.

 Addressing elements of a data object using row pointer
 ----------------------------------------------------------------------------------

-When one needs to iterate through certain region of a data object, then the previous method of accessing a data object using **at** method seems quite insufficient.
-In such case, one can define a row pointer for each row in matrix and work with row pointer to address elements of a data object in a following way.
+When one needs to iterate through certain regions of a data object, then the previous method of accessing a data object using **at** method seems quite insufficient.
+In such case, one can define a row pointer for each row in matrix and work with row pointer to address elements of a data object in the following way.

 .. code-block:: c++
     :linenos:

     ito::DataObject d1(3,5, ito::tInt16);
-    size_t planeID = d1.seekMat(0);   //get internal plane number for the first plane ito::int16 *rowPtr = (ito::int16*)d1.rowPtr(planeID,0);
+    int planeID = d1.seekMat(0);   //get internal plane number for the first plane ito::int16 *rowPtr = NULL;
-    size_t height = d1.getSize(0);
+    int height = d1.getSize(0);
-    size_t width = d1.getSize(1);
+    int width = d1.getSize(1);
-    for(size_t m = 0 ; m< height ; m++)
+    for(int m = 0; m < height; m++)
     {
         rowPtr = (ito::int16*)d1.rowPtr(planeID,m);
         std::cout << "Row " << m << ":";
-        for(size_t n=0 ; n < width; n++)
+        for(int n=0; n < width; n++)
         {
             rowPtr[n] = m;                 //accessing each element of data object with row pointer }